Back up an environment

 Because the connections may come in during backup creation, live backups may have data inconsistencies among containers.
 They may make restorations less reliable.
 To avoid such issues, schedule manual backups during non-peak hours, when the short amount of downtime is least noticed.

 You can create a manual live backup on a Grid project:

 Backups are stored as binary large objects separate from your environments.
-This storage is replicated over multiple data centers in different locations.
+This storage is replicated over multiple data centers in different locations within the region your project is hosted in.
 This means that in the rare event a data center becomes unavailable, your backups are still available.